Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Coherent-state protocol and security analysis

-For fixed $\beta$, the parties could potentially optimize the SNR over the modulation parameter $\mu$.
+For a fixed $\beta$, the parties could potentially optimize the SNR over the signal variance $\mu$.
 In fact, before the quantum communication, they may use rough estimates about transmissivity and excess noise to compute value $\mu_\text{opt}(\beta)$ that maximizes the asymptotic key rate.

 In a practical implementation, the data generated by the QKD\ protocol is sliced in $n_{\text{bks}}\gg1$ blocks, each block being associated with the quantum communication of $N$ points (modes).
 Assuming that the channel is sufficiently stable over time, the statistics (estimators and worst-case values) can be computed over